 Cigarettes are considered the most marketed consumer product in history.
 And yet, beyond the normalised images of tobacco – the glamorous Hollywood starlet yielding a cigarette holder, or the health warnings that coat cigarette packets – little is shown of its production.
 Rocco Rorandelli’s project Bitter Leaves goes behind the scenes, tracing the tobacco industry from provinces in China, where its leaves are farmed, to the ‘cigarette girls’ selling the product at parties and theme parks.
 The project, which comprises a photo story and research into the devastation caused at every stage of production, is now being published by GOST Books.
 Among the images are a photograph of a patient seated in a greying hospital room, juxtaposed with a portrait of a malnourished child seated on a bale of drying tobacco leaves, sacks of them stretching out into the warehouse behind him.
-A Kickstarter campaign has been launched to fund the publication of the book.
 “I wanted to understand what was hiding behind the cigarette,” says Rorandelli.
-“Most anti-smoking campaigns are based on the detrimental …
+“Most anti-smoking campaigns are based on the detrimental effects that smoking has on its users.
+If we are to become more …

 In 1939, Spanish refugees started to flee the country’s bitter civil war, in a movement that’s become known as the Retirada [the ‘withdrawal’].
 More than 450,000 men, women, and children crossed the border into France in February 1939 alone, following the fall of the Second Spanish Republic and the victory of General Franco.
 France, anticipating the mass migration, had started to make provisions for the refugees, but underestimated the sheer numbers.
 Many ended up on the beaches in makeshift accommodation, and by 1940, some 50,000 had ended up in a series of camps.
 Diseases such as dysentery were rife, and the mortality rate high.